Environmental indicators

 Zero-burning policy |

-The Group enforces a zero-burning policy of no open burnings and no use of fire for the clearing of land or as a method for domestic waste disposal in all concessions.
+The Group enforces a zero-burning policy.
+In all concessions, open burning, the use of fire for clearing land, and the use of fire for domestic waste disposal is prohibited.
 The same commitment is extended to our suppliers. |

 Fire preparedness, monitoring and response procedures |